 The coronavirus pandemic is having a detrimental financial impact on music industries worldwide.
 Scores of concerts, festivals and tours over the next few months have been cancelled or postponed, as governments institute bans on public gatherings and encourage social distancing measures.
 This means interrupted income streams for not just artists, but also venues, managers, booking agents, roadies and more.

 In Australia, millions of dollars in income have been lost to events cancelled by both COVID-19 and the bushfires that raged earlier this year.
-As of March 27, I Lost My Gig Australia, a new site tracking creative industry workers’ financial losses from cancelled events, has logged a $316million loss in income.
+As of April 7, I Lost My Gig Australia, a new site tracking creative industry workers’ financial losses from cancelled events, has logged a $330million loss in income.
+Figures released on April 7 by the Australian Bureau of Statistics reported that only 47 per cent of businesses in the arts and recreation industry were operating.

 Meanwhile, Australian artists and music industry figures are brainstorming and launching schemes to alleviate financial losses.
 Here’s a running list of measures that have been launched so far, as well as initiatives fans can participate in.